by Raphael Tuck, 1906

 The Pyramids of Egypt

-The Giza Pyramids were built by Pharaohs Cheops (Khufu), Chephren and Menkaure on the west bank of the Egyptian Nile near their capital, Memphis.
-These ancient structures are the most massive stone buildings in the world today.
+The Giza Pyramids are the most massive stone buildings in the world today, and among the most ancient.
 Surrounded by the ever-growing suburbs of Cairo on one side and the seemingly endless Sahara on the other, the Pyramids look out on our modern world with a mute question:

 How could men of 4500 years ago build so grandly, so perfectly, when conventional archeology claims they had only recently been simple herders and farmers?